surge-synthesizer/surge/doc/FXLifecycle.md

 ## Swap an FX

-## An Airwondow is activated and changes type
+## An Airwindows FX is activated and changes type

-## An Airwindow is de-activated and changes type
+## An Airwindows FX is de-activated and changes type

-## A non-airwindow becomes an airwindow in activated state
+## A non-Airwindows FX becomes an Airwindows FX in activated state

-## A non-airwindow becomes an airwindow in deactivated state
+## A non-Airwindow FX becomes an Airwindows FX in deactivated state

-## The DAW AUtomation Path
+## The DAW Automation Path

-The DAW Automation Path comes in through `synth::setParameter01` and handles the `ct_fxtype` to do the spawn-and-replace.
+The DAW automation path comes in through `synth::setParameter01` and handles the `ct_fxtype` to do the spawn-and-replace.
 See the comments there for more.